It was early in our final Friday in New York when we realised my partner, David, had lost his passport.

 We were flying out that afternoon so the search was on.
 Retracing our steps, I phoned the restaurant of our previous evening’s dinner.
 The staffer said, “Lost and found is handled by our Chicago office.
 I’ll put you through” I said, “I don’t want to talk to your Chicago office.
 I want to know if the passport was found last night.
 We fly out today.”
 She responded, “But that’s our policy.”

 Realising we were not going to find the passport six hours prior to check-in, we headed for the NZ Embassy.
 There we were interviewed, “Tell me what happened? … You must be upset? … Here is the process…”

-- a money order for the emergency travel documents, and then
+- A money order for the emergency travel documents

-It is easy for leaders and their staff to hide behind systems and policies and mistake being impersonal for being objective.
-The difference is in being customer-centric or organisation -centric.
+It’s easy for leaders and their staff to hide behind systems and policies and mistake being impersonal for being objective.
+The difference is in being customer-centric or organisation-centric.
 Which is your organisation?

 - Be personable and helpful in customer interactions

-- Ensure you policies related to clients changing contexts
+- Ensure your policies relate to clients changing contexts

 - Hold onto organisation infrastructure (policies and processes) that mutually serves staff and clients